 Pinworms—small worms that infect the intestines—are the most common worm infection in the United States.
 Although all people are over 99.9% genetically identical, the small amount of diversity that does exist between individuals tends to track with ethnicity.
-This is probably pretty obvious—an [...]
+This is probably pretty obvious—an individual of [...]

 Tag: human genetic history

 Is Autoimmunity a Result of Genetic Adaptation to Pathogens?